-On October 20, 2015, the American Cancer Society released a new breast cancer screening guideline for women at average risk.
-Here are some answers to questions that might be asked about it.
+The American Cancer Society released its current breast cancer screening guideline for women at average risk in October, 2015.
+Here are some answers to questions people might ask about it.

 The biggest change in the current guideline is that we now recommend that women at average risk for breast cancer start annual screening with mammograms at age 45, instead of age 40 (which was the starting age in our previous guideline).
 Women ages 40 to 44 can choose to begin getting mammograms yearly if they want to.